toolleeo/cli-apps/README.md

 * [pmenu](https://github.com/sgtpep/pmenu) - A dynamic terminal-based menu inspired by dmenu.
 * [powerline](https://github.com/powerline/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome and Qtile.
 * [rofi](https://github.com/davatorium/rofi) - A window switcher, application launcher and dmenu replacement.
+* [screenFetch](https://github.com/KittyKatt/screenFetch) - It can be used to generate one of those nifty terminal theme information + ASCII distribution logos.
+It auto-detects the distribution and display an ASCII version of that distribution's logo and some valuable information to the right.
 * [socli](https://github.com/gautamkrishnar/socli) - Stack overflow command line client written in Python.
 Search and browse stack overflow without leaving the terminal
 * [Starship](https://starship.rs/) - The cross-shell prompt for astronauts.
 * [termsaver](http://termsaver.brunobraga.net/) - termsaver to enjoy fancy ASCII screensavers like matrix, clock, starwars, and a couple of not-safe-for-work screens.